 When you use barcode rules, new volumes that are added through a barcode rule are assigned a media type, volume pool, maximum number of mounts (or maximum cleanings), and description.

 Adding Volumes - Using the Actions Menu

-- 1. If you are adding new volumes to a robotic library, insert them into the proper slots. - 2.
-In NetBackup Administration Console, click Media and Device Management > Media. - 3.
-Verify that you are adding volumes on the volume database host for the robotic library or a standalone device that will be using the new volumes.
+- 1. If you are adding new volumes to a robotic library, insert them into the proper slots. - In NetBackup Administration Console, click Media and Device Management > Media. - 3.
+Click Actions > New > Volumes.